 “140.6, Baby!” or How Rod S. Got in the Fastlane

-“Until the Endless Pool, it had been two days a week,” which was all the lane access that he and his triathlon club could get at their municipal rec center, and that was just a 50m pool.
+Before he installed the Fastlane Pro current system, “it had been two days a week,” which was all the lane access that he and his triathlon club could get at their municipal rec center, and that was just a 50m pool.
 “You hit the end of the wall, have to turn around; it seems like you get six or seven strokes in, and you’re ready to flip and head back.”

-The Fastlane swim-current generator is a big step forward, in his assessment.
+The Fastlane Pro current system is a big step forward, in his assessment.
 “It is the best thing to simulate the open water swimming experience.
 You have the current pulling against you that you really have to work against, which doesn’t allow you to slack off.

 “I’m able to just get in the stream and work on form, work on technique, and have that invaluable experience where you just can sit there for 45 minutes to an hour working on your stroke.
 You can change your hand angle, your arm angle – you can work on moving your head down a little more, see how that brings the legs up – really fine-tune that body position that you just can’t get, even with the longer 50m format at the Rec Center.”

 He’d previously trained against a jetted current, but that had its limitations.
 “You have three choices: one pump, two pumps or three pumps.
 You don’t have any real variability.”
-By contrast, the Fastlane has 52 speed settings.
+By contrast, the Fastlane system has dozens of speed settings.

 “So let’s say today I want to work on more fast drills; you can just turn it up.
 Right now, I’m working down from about 1:50 [per 100-yard pace], so if I want to do some more sprints, I can turn it to 1:30 for 10 minutes, then do a rest up, then turn it back to 2:00.”